matijakolaric-com/django-music-publisher/README.rst

 * ORN (limited to library).

-Common Works Registration is used for batch registrations, although the actual generation requires an external commerical service.
+Common Works Registration is used for batch registrations, although the actual generation of CWR files requires an external service.

-Django Music Publisher app works without it, but data will not be validated as CWR-compliant, and there will be no way to create CWR, unless you make your own.
+Django Music Publisher can work without it, but data will not be validated as CWR-compliant, and there will be no way to create CWR, unless you make your own CWR generator.
-The CWR generation could be solved with a template, but without the validation, it would most likely not result in valid CWR files.

 Processing of CWR acknowledgement files works without the external service.